City of Bad Men: Home media

 City of Bad Men was released in 2014 as a "publish on demand" DVD in the United States.

 In popular culture

-In episode five of the first season of the USA network series Graceland, the main character Mike (who is an undercover FBI agent) has a conversation with one of his targets, the ruthless Nigerian crime lord "Bello" (played by actor Gbenga Akinnagbe), where at one point the film is mentioned after Mike quotes a line from the film.
-Bello admits he's impressed with his knowledge of the film and admits he's a fan.
-Bello even shows Mike a copy of the film on DVD in a video store later on in the episode.
+In episode five of the first season of the USA network series Graceland, the main character Mike (who is an undercover FBI agent) has a conversation with one of his targets, the ruthless Nigerian crime lord "Bello" (played by actor Gbenga Akinnagbe), where at one point the film is mentioned after Mike quotes a line from it.
+Bello is impressed by Mike's knowledge of the film and says he himself is a fan of it.
+He even shows Mike a copy of the film on DVD in a video store later on in the episode.

 Historical errors about fight

 The actual Corbett-Fitzsimmons fight took place in an outdoor venue, the Racetrack Arena in Carson City.
 The movie has the fight being held in an indoor arena under artificial lights.

 In the movie, Bob Fitzsimmons is shown competing in tights that ran down the length of his legs.
 In reality, Fitzsimmons wore short trunks.